Arslan-Codes097/LLMs-Comparison/README.md

 ## Fact-Check Method

 Rather than assigning scores from impression, each summary was checked sentence-by-sentence against the source article for: (1) factual claims not present in the source, (2) numeric/date/name errors, and (3) omission of load-bearing facts (named researchers, telescopes, publication venue).
-Word/character counts were computed programmatically, not estimated.
+Word/character counts were computed.

 ## Comparison Table